 However, being global doesn’t mean that you are prepared to solve all the challenges of increasing globalization.
-Aside from compliance issues, there is also a lack of new talents.
-Consulting for clients who expand globally means that the professional service must study more about cultural, linguistic, religious, and regulatory minutes in the specific country.
+Aside from internal compliance issues, there is also a lack of new talents.
+Providing services for clients who expand globally means that the professional service must study more about cultural, linguistic, religious, and regulatory minutes in the specific country.

 Local resources and manpower are needed even more as a result, but the supply has not met the demand.
 In fact, Thomson Reuter’s Cost of Compliance Report in 2021 pointed out that only 31% of respondents expect growth in their compliance team, which is a 13% drop compared to 2018.

 Company incorporation, or entity incorporation, is a challenging process for any expanding business.
 A company that opens its own foreign subsidiary has considerable control over how that subsidiary is managed.
-By assigning its own board of directors, the parent company can have an overview, “top-down” look of all the operations there and integrate its unique culture, values, and vision in the subsidiary.
+By assigning its own board of directors, the parent company can have an overview, a “top-down” look at all the operations there, and integrate its unique culture, values, and vision into the subsidiary.

-- Lack of knowledge for clients target countries
+- Lack of knowledge of clients’ target countries

-Business setup procedures are different in each country, consulting firms may have experience in big markets like the US, but for countries like Hong Kong, Singapore, Bahamas, Belize, or UAE, regulations, and standards are not as common.
-This complexity poses many challenges for consulting firms.
+Business setup procedures are different in each country, firms may have experience in big markets like the US, but for countries like Hong Kong, Singapore, Bahamas, Belize, or UAE, regulations, and standards are not as common.
+This complexity poses many challenges for professional firms.

-Without the proper understanding of how each country has a different approach to company incorporation, it is easy to hit the pitfalls in compliance tasks.
+Without a proper understanding of how each country has a different approach to company incorporation, it is easy to hit the pitfalls in compliance tasks.